isomerpages/nlb-learning/_reading/Teens/Learning Pathways.md

     <tbody>
  <tr>
         <td style="width: 20%;"><a href="/reading/teens/content" target="_blank"><b>Playlist: More than Words – Poetry </b></a></td>
-        <td style="width: 40%;"> Go on a literary adventure through this collection of short videos, and be inspired to find your voice through poetry.	 </td>
+        <td style="width: 40%;"> Go on a literary journey through this collection of short videos, and be inspired to find your own voice through poetry.	 </td>
         <td style="width: 20%;"> </td>
         <td style="width: 20%;"> </td>
       </tr>